eswlab/orphan-prediction/README.md

-# Orphan gene prediction and optimization using BIND and MIND workflows:
+# Gene prediction and optimization using BIND and MIND workflows:

 ## Overview

-Here is the overview of steps, evidence based predictions are common for both MIND and BIND.
-MAKER predictions are combined with evidence models to generate MIND and BRAKER predictions are combined with evidence models to generate BIND.
+Gene models derived from direct inference evidence-based predictions are used for MIND and BIND.
+For MIND, gene preditions by MAKER gene predictions are combined with evidence-base models.
+For BIND, gene preditions by BRAKER are combined with evidence-based models.

 1. Finding Orphan Enriched RNAseq dataset form NCBI:
 	- Search RNAseq datasets for your organism on NCBI, filter Runs (SRR) for Illumina, paired-end, HiSeq 2500 or newer.